annieliug/Bike-Share-Demand/README.md

 There could be other variables that CTS would be interested in understanding to better understand bike rental mobility in the city.

-More recent data (2013-2022) could be concatenated to provide a better view of trends, as well as georgraphical data, pick up and drop off stations, bike routes, times etc.
+More recent data (2013-2022) could be concatenated to provide a better view of trends, as well as geographical data, pick up and drop off stations, bike routes, times etc.

-By understanding more intrisic data such as time of pick up vs. time of drop off we can better understand the trends and routes people take.
+By understanding more intrinsic data such as time of pick up vs. time of drop off we can better understand the trends and routes people take.
 This will give CTS a clearer view of which routes are busiest and where other public transport means are required (or reduced).

 Having a bigger picture of the landscape, we can drill down further.
 We hypothesis that there may be a correlation between certain bike rental locations, for example, suburbs with bike routes, less parking, more narrow routes, high density and close to points of interest (shops, schools, parks etc.)are likely to have more rentals.